 - The Allegheny County Court of Common Pleas Adult Family Section Court Manual contains general information about the Allegheny County Family Division and information about divorce procedures.

-- The American Academy of Family Lawyers contains articles about divorce, custody and other family law topics.
+- The American Academy of Matrimonial Lawyers contains articles about divorce, custody and other family law topics.

 - The Association of Family and Conciliation Courts is a resource for parents and stepparents concerning child custody and shared parenting.